 Overview

 The best time to get the vaccine is before a person becomes sexually active.
 This is because the vaccine works best before there is any chance of infection with HPV.
-When the vaccine is given at this time, it can prevent almost all infection by the types of HPV the vaccine guards against.
+When the vaccine is given at this time, it can prevent almost all infection by the types of HPV the vaccine protects against.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?